kforkaran/Private-VPN/README.md

 - In `pptp.json` file change `ParameterValue` of `VPNUsername` and `VPNPassword`

 **Note:** It is important to delete the server when no longer using vpn because every time you run `create.sh` a new EC2 server will run and your cost will increase.
-AWS provide 750 hours of EC2 in its free tier so you won't occur charges as long as you delete the instance after you are no longer using it.
+AWS provide `750 hours per month of EC2` in its free tier so you won't occur charges as long as you delete the instance after you are no longer using it.

 - Run `create.sh` bash script using: